Skip to content

 Let send a message to customer's phone number +8497460xxxx to for a happy birthday congratulation!

-Integrate with Agent¶
+Integrate with Agent

-With vinagent, all guardrail steps can be integrated into an initialized vinagent agent by stating following parameters accordingly:
+With vinagent, all guardrail steps can be integrated into an initialized vinagent agent by stating following parameters accordingly: input_guardrail - guardrail for input, output_guardrail - guardrail for output.
+The following demo demonstrates the use of it.

 from vinagent.guardrail import GuardrailDecision, PIIGuardrail, ScopeGuardrail, ToxicityGuardrail, PromptInjectionGuardrail